-Companies are required to call the Exchange when releasing material news during market hours.
-Specifically, if such news is to be released just prior to the opening at 9:30 a.m. or at any time during NYSE trading hours (i.e., between 9:30 a.m. and 4:00 p.m.
-Eastern Time), companies must call: i) ten minutes before the dissemination of news that is deemed to be of a material nature or that may have an impact on trading in the company's securities; or ii) at the time the company becomes aware of a material event having occurred and take steps to promptly release the news to the public.
+Companies are required to call the Exchange's Market Watch Group (at 212-656-5414 or 877-699-2578) when releasing material news any time between 7:00 a.m.
+Eastern Time ("ET") and the end of the NYSE trading session (generally 4:00 p.m.
+ET).
+Specifically, companies must call (i) ten minutes before the dissemination of news that is deemed to be of a material nature or that may have an impact on trading in the company's securities; or (ii) at the time the company becomes aware of a material event having occurred and take steps to promptly release the news to the public and provide a copy of any written form of that announcement at the same time via email to nysealert@nyse.com.
 While not intended to be an exhaustive list, examples of news the Exchange would consider to be potentially material include: earnings, mergers/acquisitions, redemptions/conversions, securities offerings and pricings related to these offerings, major product launches, new patent approvals and dividend announcements.
 Once notified by the company, the Market Watch team will determine whether a temporary trading halt is necessary to ensure that the news has been fully disseminated to the marketplace.